mattruzicka/evolvable/README_YARD.md

 It's important that, once accessed, the data for a particular gene never change.
 When the `#to_s` method first runs, Ruby's `||=` operator memoizes the result of randomly picking a char, enabling this method to sample a char only once per gene.

-After defining the search space, we can now initialize `HelloWorld` instances with random genes, but to actually evolve them, we need to **define the `#value` instance method**.
+After defining the gene space, we can now initialize `HelloWorld` instances with random genes, but to actually evolve them, we need to **define the `#value` instance method**.
 It provides the basis for comparing different evolvable instances.

 ### Step 3